SkillsFundingAgency/dfc-app-jobprofile-currentopportunities/README.md

 To run this product locally, you will need to configure the list of dependencies.
 Once configured and the configuration files updated, it should be F5 to run and debug locally.
 The application can be run using IIS Express or full IIS.

 To run the project, start the web application.
 Once running, browse to the main entrypoint which is the "https://localhost:44322/segments".
-This will list all of the Career Path and Progression segments available and from here, you can navigate to the individual Career Path and Progression segments.
+This will list all of the Current Oppotunities segments available and from here, you can navigate to the individual Current Oppotunities segments.

-The Current Opportunities app is designed to be run from within the Job Profiles app, which in turn is run from within the Composite UI, therefore running the Current Opportunities app outside of the other apps will only show simple views of the data.
+The Current Oppotunities app is designed to be run from within the Job Profiles app, which in turn is run from within the Composite UI, therefore running the Current Oppotunities app outside of the other apps will only show simple views of the data.

 ## Deployments

-This Current Opportunities app will be deployed as an individual deployment for consumption by the Composite UI.
+This Current Oppotunities app will be deployed as an individual deployment for consumption by the Composite UI.

 ## Assets